-The IQAC proposes the following plan of action to achieve the goals and objectives listed in the perspective plan for the academic years 2022-2023: A. Academic Initiatives: Propose to conduct Add on and Value Added sessions, workshops, webinars and guest lectures to enrich the curriculum.
+The IQAC proposes the following plan of action to achieve the goals and objectives listed in the perspective plan for the academic years 2023-2024:

-- B. Skill Enhancement Courses: Propose to organize various workshops and sessions for students to learn different aspects and nuances of recent knowledge in all the specializations. - C. Celebration of Nutrition month - D. Strengthening Research Activities: Staff members will be motivated to conduct research and to write and submit Research Proposals to various funding agencies.
-Conference on IPR will be organized. - E. Inculcating Values of Inclusion: Celebration of days of National and international importance will be continued to inculcate values of inclusion. - F. Faculty Enrichment Programs: Lectures and workshops for teaching and nonteaching staff on various topics such as stress management and health will be conducted. - G. Collaborative programs with other organizations and Alumni Association for the benefit of students. - H. Career counseling: career counseling regarding competitive exams will be done for the students. - I. E- Newsletter- College proposes to start a E- newsletter which will be completely managed by the students.

-Annual Quality Assurance Report of SHREEMATI NATHIBAI DAMODAR THACKERSEY COLLEGE OF HOME SCIENCI E, PUNE
+A. Academic Initiatives: Propose to conduct 2 credit courses on Bakery, Warli, workshopson FosTac, webinars and guest lectures to enrich the curriculum.

+B. Skill Enhancement Courses: Propose to organize various workshops and sessions for students to learn different aspects and nuances of recent knowledge in all the specializations.

+C. Celebration of Nutrition month, Breast feeding week and International year of Millets 2023

+D. Strengthening Research Activities: Staff members will be motivated to conduct research and to write and submit Research Proposals to various funding agencies.
+Staff and students will be encouraged to for IPR activities.

+E. Inculcating Values of Inclusion: Celebration of days of National and international importance will be continued to inculcate values of inclusion.

+F. Faculty Enrichment Programs: Lectures and workshops for teaching and nonteaching staff on various topics will be conducted.

+G. Collaborative programs with other organizations and Alumni

+Association for the benefit of students.

+H. Career counseling: career counseling regarding competitive exams will be done for the students.